pdenno/minizinc-parser/README.md

 With no keys it does all steps without debug output.

-   -   tag - a grammar element.
+   -   `<parse-tag>` - a grammar element.
 For whole MiniZinc programs use :mznp/model; for expressions :mznp/expr.
-   -   str - a string to parse, or if :file? true, a file to slurp and process. (:file? true cannot yet be used from ClojureScript).
+   -   `<string>` - a string to parse, or if :file? true, a file to slurp and process. (:file? true cannot yet be used from ClojureScript).

   Optional Boolean keywords:

+   -   `file?`         - Interpret `<string>` as naming a file.
    -   `:simplify?`    - Return a nested map of the parse with ::type specified for each node in the AST.
 Default is true.
    -   `:rewrite?`     - Return clojure translation of the input.
 Default is false.
    -   `:debug?`       - Display diagnostics of the rewriting (when :rewrite? is true).